bootstrap menu

 Deepak - VizConn

-Deepak founded VizConn in 2011 and writes about Digital Marketing, CMS, UX design and business in our blog.
-Got a question for Deepak?
+Deepak founded VizConn in 2011 and currently serves as the Principal Consultant, leading the charge on CMS and AI adoption for clients across APAC, EU, and NA regions.
 Let us know and we will pass it on to him.
 He responds to most questions via email.

 Deepak Selvan